Lauki Dal Tadka | Masoor Dal with Bottle Gourd

 • I love making dal and chawal / rice for dinner.
 It is one of the most comforting recipes to eat after a long day.

-• This Lauki dal tadka is a great recipe to feed toddlers as well as elderly.
+• This Lauki dal tadka is a great recipe to feed toddlers as well as the elderly.
 It is easy to chew and digest.

-• This Dudhi dal tadka is gluten free and Vegan.
+• This Dudhi dal tadka is gluten-free and Vegan.

 Ingredients and Substitutes

-Check the recipe card at the bottom of the page for exact measurements and printable detailed recipe.
+Check the recipe card at the bottom of the page for exact measurements and printable detailed recipes.

 Ingredients needed to make lauki masoor dal

-• Lentil - I have used Masoor dal also known by names such as orange lentils, pink lentils or red lentils.
-You could use any other lentils like Moong dal, toor dal or even a mix of all three lentils.
+• Lentil - I have used Masoor dal also known by names such as orange lentils, pink lentils, or red lentils.
+You could use any other lentils like Moong dal, toor dal, or even a mix of all three lentils.

 • Lauki / Dudhi / Bottle gourd - We will be using chopped bottle gourd in the recipe.

-• Other vegetables - tomatoes, onion, green chilies and ginger.
+• Other vegetables - tomatoes, onion, green chilies, and ginger.
 And we will also be using cilantro for garnish.

-• Spices - Cumin seeds, turmeric powder, red chili powder, coriander powder and salt.
+• Spices - Cumin seeds, turmeric powder, red chili powder, coriander powder, and salt.

 • Oil - You could use any cooking oil.
 I like to use olive oil or coconut oil if I am keeping it vegan.
 If I am not making it as a vegan recipe, I like to use a little ghee when making the final tadka / seasoning.